YasmineBB/curated/README.md

 ![Navbar](./documentation/readme/nav-bar.png)

-The navigation bar contains the site's header, curated, which redirects the user back to the homepage from any page on the site.
+The navigation bar contains the site's header, Curated, which redirects the user back to the homepage from any page on the site.
 Navigation links include:

 - A dropdown link on Products where users can view all products, products by price, category or artist.
 - Ceramics - which takes the user to a page that displays all the pieces in the category Ceramics.